What is intersex / variations of sex anatomy?

 In response to the urging of parents, affected adults, and clinicians, new standards of care have recently been released by the Consortium on Disorders of Sex Development and the International Consensus Conference on Intersex.
 These standards are not binding, and no data has yet been gathered to show whether they are being widely used.
 However, they do signal progress.
 The new standards encourage doctors to give parents complete information about their child’s condition.
 Generally, parents are also no longer told to keep their child’s medical condition a secret from the child.
 Many doctors now recommend psychological support for families and children rather than secrecy and avoidance.
 However, many families still lack access to these support services.

-Surgical treatment of children with intersex conditions or differences of sex development is currently a very controversial topic among specialists.
+Surgical treatment of children with intersex traits is currently a very controversial topic among specialists.
 Some doctors are suggesting a more restrained approach to surgery, and some contend that new surgical techniques may have better outcomes than older ones.
 Other doctors recommend postponing surgery until the child is old enough to participate in the decision, pointing to the lack of data showing that surgery benefits the child.
-In spite of what the NIH has termed “a crisis of clinical management,” elective genital surgery on infants with differences of sex development or intersex conditions is still the predominant practice in the U.S.
+In spite of what the NIH has termed “a crisis of clinical management,” elective genital surgery on infants born with a variation of sex anatomy is still the predominant practice in the U.S.

 There continues to be a shortage of follow-up studies, and little is known about how current treatment models actually impact the lives of affected children.
-Parents of children with differences of sex development or intersex conditions find themselves in the difficult position of making medical decisions they never anticipated, in an area where medical opinions are sharply divided, and with little evidence to guide them.
+Parents of children born with intersex traits find themselves in the difficult position of making medical decisions they never anticipated, in an area where medical opinions are sharply divided, and with little evidence to guide them.
 Furthermore, while some parents are comfortable with the information given to them by their children’s doctors, others report feeling pressured to make quick decisions without adequate information or support.

 Source: Advocates for Informed Choice